koibots8230/Newbie-Orientation/exercises/TankDrive.md

 We use Xbox controllers to control the robot.
 More specifically, we have it so the left joystick's y-axis controls the left side, and the right joystick the right.

 Keep in mind, because the controller isn't perfect, the joysticks are not going to be at a perfect 0.
 So, it's a good idea to create a deadzone for them.
-We do this by checking if the joystick's value is greater than |0.15| (preferably a smaller number, this is just a super-safe value), and if it isn't, just ignoring the input.
+We do this by checking if the joystick's value is greater than |0.15| (preferably a smaller number, this is just a super-safe value), and if it isn't, we act like it's zero.

 ### How to Make Controllers
 To create a Xbox controller, use the following syntax: